I5UCC/I5UnityTools/README.md

 Sets all Physbones immobileType to World and sets it to 1.0.
 I just like to use that personally :)

+## Delete All OSC Config Files

+Deletes all usr_ folders in the VRChat OSC folder.
+OSC Configurator is a bit annoying sometimes :)

 # Download / Install

 Either download the latest release from [here](https://github.com/I5UCC/VRCMultiUploader/releases/latest), or add my Repository to VCC (VRChat Creator Companion): <br>